Kuadrant/authorino/docs/architecture.md

 OpenID Connect and User-Managed Access configurations, discovered usually at reconciliation-time from well-known discovery endpoints.

-Cached individual OpenID Connect configurations discovered by Authorino can be configured to be auto-refreshed, by setting the corresponding `spec.identity.oidc.ttl` field in the AuthConfig (given in seconds, default: `0` – i.e. no cache update).
+Cached individual OpenID Connect configurations discovered by Authorino can be configured to be auto-refreshed, by setting the corresponding `spec.authentication.jwt.ttl` field in the AuthConfig (given in seconds, default: `0` – i.e. no cache update).

 ### JSON Web Keys (JWKs) and JSON Web Key Sets (JWKS)